learnitmyway/learnitmyway/content/post/tdd-example.md

 Before running the test, you will need to fix the compile errors.
 I would recommend doing this line per line.
-After each line you should also make sure the test is still passing.
+After each line, you should also make sure the test is still passing.
 Once the compile errors are removed the test will fail.
 The following snippet will make the test pass: